mtripg6666tdr/candyget/README.md

 ### Shorthand functions

+#### By return types

-You can use shorthand functions instead of passing the return type as a second parameter.
+You can use shorthand functions instead of passing the return type as a parameter.
 ```js
 candyget(URL, "string");
 // equals